hibiki0827/backsta/_sources/data_analyses.md

 ## Overview

-### 1. filtering
+### 1. reading in the data & filtering

+* montage: standard 10 -20 system
+* 64 electrodes + misc -> misc channels excluded
+* subject names : 001 - 013
+* blocks 01 - 03
-* exclude Fp1 -> bad channel
+* exclude Fp1 -> bad channel - Fp1 seemed to be locaded at a wrong position (somewhere posterior)
 * filtering data with: low freq: 1Hz, high freq: 50Hz
-* eeg reference: "average"
+* eeg reference set to "average"
+* filtered data was saved as "s{subnum}_b{block}-raw.fif"

 ### 2. ICA

 * fit ica on a copy of the data
 * ica ran with 15 components
+* ICA saved as: "s{subnum}_b{block}-ica.fif"
-* take blink templates from participant 01 block 01
+* take blink templates from participant 01 block 01  (vertical and horizontal eye movements)
-* automatic detection and exclusion of blink component -> threshold 0.85
+* automatic detection and labeling of blink components using corrmap -> threshold 0.85
+* appyling the ica
+* data with applied ICA saved as "s{subnum}_b{block}-raw.fif" in a different folder than the filtered raw data

 ### 3. averaging